amigamess/Drum-MIC-3D/README.md

 This MIC is cheaper and work fine for TOMs, for HOME MADE RECORDING!

-Now toy can also download support for basic and cheaper music stand.
-You can use for cynbals and Hi-Hat!
+Now you can also download support for basic and cheaper music stand.
+You can use for record cynbals and Hi-Hat!

 ![IMG_20240928_192235141_MFNR](https://github.com/user-attachments/assets/c10336c2-ab6c-47d9-9159-6796097dcb0c)